France: Strikes over Macron pension reform cause severe disruption | DW | 05.12.2019

-A general strike in France was set to paralyze the country on Thursday, as workers and other professionals protest against President Emmanuel Macron's proposed pension reforms.
+A general strike in France paralyzed the country on Thursday, as workers and other professionals protest against President Emmanuel Macron's proposed pension reforms.

 The strikes follow over a year of weekly "yellow vest" protests against inequality that rocked the country.